kofuk/premises/docs/development-guide.md

 On Linux, it is saved to /tmp/premises-data on your computer, but on the other platforms, it is inside your Docker image.

 Therefore, Docker image size will become significantly large on these platforms.

+#### Can I use Vite's HMR feature?

+Yes.

+To use it, set `premises_debug_web=true` in `controlpanel/.env` and run Vite server.
+Backend server will proxy requests to Vite development server.